Embracing equality, diversity and inclusivity

 At ICMP, we’ve long championed equal opportunities, respecting differences and creating a welcoming environment for all.
 We work hard every day to advocate for equality, diversity and inclusivity (EDI), ensuring the rights and dignity of all staff and students are respected.

 This commitment to our values is upheld by ICMP’s EDI ecosystem and overseen by our EDI Committee.
-We support and nurture our community, empowering each individual to strive for greatness, diversity of all kinds, promoting authenticity and a sense of belonging.
+We support and nurture our community, empowering each individual to strive for greatness and diversity of all kinds, promoting authenticity and a sense of belonging.

 Antisemitism | Gender Pay Gap Report | EDI Committee | EDI Charter